-Acknowledgements: Marta Kahancová is the Managing Director and Senior Researcher at CELSI.
-Monika Martišková is a Researcher at CELSI and a PhD. candidate at the Department of Social Geography and Regional Development of Charles University in Prague.
-The authors acknowledge the valuable research assistance of Ivana Gallasová (research assistant at CELSI) and all interview respondents and participants of the national project workshop in Slovakia.
-This report is the Deliverable 3.2 of the EESDA project presenting stakeholders' view and experiences together with sectoral case studies in Slovakia.
-The findings presented in this report are the sole responsibility of the authors and do not present the official standpoint of CELSI.
+The authors acknowledge the valuable research assistance of Ivana Gallasová (research assistant at CELSI) and all interview respondents and participants of the national project workshop in slovakia.
+This report is the Deliverable 3.2 of project presenting the EESDA stakeholders' view experiences together with and studies in sectoral case slovakia.
+The findinas presented in this report are the sole responsibility of the authors and do not present the official standpoint of CELSI.